elenderg/PAL-1000/instruções de compilação.md

 `Put the rider's token into a string.`
 `Unquote the string.`
 `Move the rider (compiler rules).`
-`If the rider's token is not any string literal, abort with "Gee, I was expecting a quoted entry name, but I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not any string literal, abort with "_Gee, I was expecting a quoted entry name, but I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Put the rider's token into another string.`
 `Unquote the other string.`
 `Move the rider (compiler rules).`
-`Add an entry to the imports given the string and the other string.` `If the rider's token is "with", compile the next statement given the rider (call - with clause).` `If the rider's token is "returning", compile the next statement given the rider returning a term (call - returning part).` `Add a fragment given the call external tag and the entry.` `If the term is empty, exit.`
+`Add an entry to the imports given the string and the other string.` `If the rider's token is "_with", compile the next statement given the rider (call - with clause).` `If the rider's token is "_returning", compile the next statement given the rider returning a term (call - returning part).` `Add a fragment given the call external tag and the entry.` `If the term is empty, exit.`
-`If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
 `Add another fragment given the save eax tag and the term's variable.`

 209. A Dynamic Link Library (DLL) is a chunk of executable code that can be linked up with a program at run-time.
 All the Windows functions we use live in DLLs.
-Each DLL has to be "imported" at run-time.
+Each DLL has to be "_imported_" at run-time.
 We have to keep track of all the DLLs (imports), and all the functions in those DLLs (entries), that a program calls.
 For example, this sentence...

-`Call "kernel32.dll" "Beep" with 220 and 200.`
+`Call "_kernel32.dll_" "_Beep_" with 220 and 200.`

-...refers to the "Beep" entry point in the "kernel32.dll".
+...refers to the "_Beep_" entry point in the "_kernel32.dll".
 These five routines help us keep track of things like that:

 `To add an entry to some imports given an import name and an entry name:`